agrzeszczak/AngularLaravelBlog/README.md

 AngularLaravelBlog
 ==================

 This is a work in progress blog engine that uses Angular JS and Laravel.
+Bootstrapped using [ng-boilerplate] (https://github.com/joshdmiller/ng-boilerplate).

 Note:
 -----